Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

 where $x\equiv-k\tau$ and the coefficients satisfy

-We have eight unknown coefficients $c_{0}^{i}$, $c_{1}^{i}$, $c_{+}^{i}$ and $c_{-}^{i}$ ($i=\zeta,\mathcal{F}$) in the region-II and eight boundary conditions at $t_1$ hence all these coefficients can be completely solved.
+We have eight unknown coefficients $c_{0}^{i}$, $c_{1}^{i}$, $c_{+}^{i}$ and $c_{-}^{i}$ ($i=\zeta,\mathcal{F}$) in region-II and eight boundary conditions at $t_1$, so all of these coefficients can be completely solved.
 Then at $t_2$ the coefficients of (\ref{EFGH}) can also be solved\footnote{We found that this computation breaks when $x\lesssim 10^{-5}$.}.
-The results are extremely tedious, but we can simple them under some approximations, see appendix \ref{app:Bogoliubov}.
-The results should be real because the perturbations become classical on super-horizon.
+The results are extremely tedious, but we can simplify them under some approximations, see appendix \ref{app:Bogoliubov}.
+The results should be real because the perturbations become classical on the super-horizon.
 So we can only consider the real parts

 We found that, for fixed $\delta N$, $|G_{\zeta}-H_{\zeta}|$ oscillates around zero when changing $h$.
-The oscillation is characterized by $\sin(2\sqrt{6}h\delta N)$ and is not significant on amplitude.
-This is because, on large scales, the dynamics of curvature perturbation is almost a constant and weakly depends on the frequency.
+The oscillation is characterized by $\sin(2\sqrt{6}h\delta N)$ and is not significant in amplitude.
+This is because, on large scales, the dynamics of the curvature perturbation is almost constant and weakly depends on the frequency.
 For large $h$, the dynamics is determined by an EFT of massless curvature perturbation with sound speed $c_s\simeq-1/3$.
 On the other hand, the amplitudes of $|E_{\zeta}-F_{\zeta}|$ and $|G_{\zeta}-H_{\zeta}|$ exponentially depend on $\delta N$.
 We can smooth out the oscillation and only estimate the envelope of the power spectrum as

 as Figure \ref{fig:PSSLdeltaN} shows.
-We can see $\Delta_{\zeta}<1$, in other words, the amplitude of power spectrum on large scales is always smaller than the one of single-field inflation and is not sensitive to $h$ for sharp case.
-We should mention that this result is also valid for board case with top-hat profile of $h$.
+We can see $\Delta_{\zeta}<1$, in other words, the amplitude of the power spectrum on large scales is always smaller than that of single-field inflation and is not sensitive to $h$ for sharp case.
+We should mention that this result is also valid for broad case with a top-hat profile of $h$.
 For $\delta N\gg1$, we have $ \Delta_{\text{env}}^{\text{(LS)}}\simeq0.034$, which is not sensitive to $\delta N$ either.